AMEYAWJUSTICE/COCOA-POD-DISEASES-DETECTION/README.md

-# Cacoa Disease Detection using Deep Learning
+# Cocoa Disease Detection using Deep Learning

 ## Project Overview
 This project aims to detect and classify diseases in cacao leaves using deep learning techniques.
 It explores both a custom Convolutional Neural Network (CNN) and a Transfer Learning approach using a pre-trained MobileNetV2 model.
 A Streamlit web application is also provided for interactive inference.